Hi, I'm Susan, entrepreneur and the founder of GetRealLive.

 I merged my solid business acumen with my heart as a wife and mother and a believer in people when I pioneered a vibrant online community, celebrating truth, family values and building relationships through thought-provoking conversation, laughter and tears.
 This was the beginnings of our rebranding from thefamilyroom in 2005, to being launched into GetRealLive in 2011.

 When the need for our skillset in Engagement, Social Media Marketing and Advertising expanded, SOMO Society (SOcially MObile) was born in 2015.
 By rejuvenating existing social spaces and creating compelling conversation tis new and fresh level of connection and authenticity works on every level.
 Recently, I have focused on writing, speaking and online radio, and also have featured on TV and Radio in Australia and Canada, but I believe that the future of connecting with people is via the social web and live events.

-The goal with the book is to present authentic responses to the challenges that 21st Century women face.
+The goal with True You is to present authentic responses to the challenges that 21st century women face.
 I put a simple call out on social media asking people to book 30 minute interviews with me, that I wanted to hear their truth and learn about the lies they’ve believed about themselves.
 The stories are wide, incredibly deep and beautiful.
 These women have shared individual challenges around family, relationships, sex, frustrations, hopes, dreams, sexuality, desire and way more.
 From debunking the ‘Superwoman Myth’, to dealing with the pressures of everyday life and remaining relevant in an ever-changing world.
 I share my thoughts on an abundance of stories that ask the hard questions.
 How do women balance hectic lives, and find the best way to raise kids in a socially connected world while keeping them safe in a broken society?
 How can we be brave enough to make a difference?
 I am on a global mission with the purpose of gathering honest, raw and open input from a diverse range of women.